-Passport Writer Warranty 5

-ERGONOMICS & COMFORT.
-6

-Features of your new Passport.
-7

-Chapter 1- Unpacking and Setting Up Your Passport 9

-Contents of the Passport package.
-9

-Setting up.
-9

-Note: Power Cord attachment.
-9

-Key pads.
-9

-The Passport's Connections.
-10

-Installing Passport USB Drivers 11

-Charging the Batteries: 15

-Turning the Writer On and Off: 16

-Chapter 2 - Getting Started .
-17

-Starting a Job.
-17

-Using the Passport Menu System.
-18

-Adjusting the Passport for your writing style 19

-Adjusting the Writer's Key Stroke Depth and Tension 20

-Five-minute keyboard registration point adjustment: 21

-Adjusting Stroke Registration Points: 22

-Key Adjustment using the Baseline function 23

-WHEN A SINGLE KEY IS OUT OF ADJUSTMENT 24

-WHEN MANY OF YOUR KEYS ARE OUT OF ADJUSTMENT 25

-SHADOW TRACKING 26

-STENOVISION TM 27

-Setting the Anti-stacking overlap percentage 27

-Output Settings.
-28

-Setting up Bluetooth output: 29

-Viewing the Translation.
-30

-Chapter 3 - Optional Settings on Your Passport .
-31

-Selecting optional colors 32

-Adjusting Font Sizes: 34

-The Show/Hide Transcript option 34

-Adjusting Display Brightness and Contrast: 35

-The Input Settings menu 36

-Anti-stacking/splitting 37

-The Menu/Setup/System sub-menu
+Passport Writer Warranty

+Chapter 1- Setting Up Your Passport 7

+Contents of the Passport package 7

+Setting up

+Note: Power Cord attachment 7

+Key pads

+The Passport's Connections

+Adjusting the Writer's Key Stroke Depth and Tension

+Turning the Writer On and Off:

+Installing Passport USB Drivers

+Charging the Batteries: 11 15

+Chapter 2

+Using the Passport menu system

+Adjusting the Passport for your writing style

+Five-minute keyboard registration point adjustment:

+Adjusting Stroke Registration Points:

+WHEN A SINGLE KEY IS OUT OF ADJUSTMENT 22

+WHEN SEVERAL KEYS ARE OUT OF ADJUSTMENT

+SHADOW TRACKING

+STENOVISION TM 25

+Setting the Anti-stacking overlap percentage.
+25

+Output Settings 26

+Setting up Bluetooth output: 27

+Viewing the Translation 28

+Chapter 3 - Optional Settings on Your Passport

+Selecting optional colors

+Adjusting Font Sizes: 32

+The Show/Hide Transcript option

+Adjusting Display Brightness and Contrast:

+The Input Settings menu

+Anti-stacking/splitting

+The Menu/Setup/System sub-menu 37

 Setting the Date and Time:

-Chapter 4 - Using Dictionaries With the Passport.
-41
+Chapter 4 - Using Dictionaries With the Passport

-Creating a Dictionary on the Passport 41
+Creating a Dictionary on the Passport 39

+Importing a dictionary in rtf format into your Main dictionary 40

 Creating a Passport dictionary in Total Eclipse

-Installing a Passport dictionary on your Passport 45
+Installing a Passport dictionary on your Passport

-in the second of

-Loading a dictionary46
+Loading a dictionary

-Exporting a dictionary from the Passport46
+Exporting a dictionary from the Passport

-Selecting Dictionaries to Use in a Job
+The StenoMagic Keys and Dictionary

 To add dictionaries to the current job:

-Chapter 5 - Working with Files
+Chapter 5 Working with Files

-To Open a File:
+To Open a File: 47

 To Delete a File:

-To Copy a File:50
+To Copy a File:

-Saving Note Files: 51
+Saving Note Files: 49

-Saving Note Files to External Storage Media:
+Saving Note Files to External Storage Media: 49

 Reading notes from the external media

-The Search menu54
+The Search menu

-Inserting a MARK into steno notes:55
+Inserting a MARK into steno notes: 53

-Typing text on your Passport56
+Typing text on your Passport 54

-Chapter 6 - Working with Audio57
+Chapter 6 Working with Audio 55

-Setting up your Passport to Record and Playback Audio57
+Setting up your Passport to Record and Playback Audio 55

-The Record button57
+The Record button 55

-The Pause button57
+The Pause button 55

-The Play button57
+The Play button 56

-Audio Settings58
+Audio Settings 56

-WAV recording indicator59
+WAV recording indicator 57

-Chapter 7 - Additional settings 61
+Chapter 7 - Additional settings

-Writer setup in Total Eclipse: 61
+Writer setup in Total Eclipse: 59

-Translation without a laptop, from SD card62
+Translation without a laptop, from SD card

-Using the Passport with other CAT systems:63
+Using the Passport with other CAT systems: 61

-Updates to the Passport software: 64
+Updates to the Passport software:

-Installing an Update on the Passport: 64
+Installing an Update on the Passport:

-The Menu/About sub-menu 65
+The Menu/About sub-menu

-Caring for your Passport's LCD Display.
-66
+Caring for your Passport's LCD Display

-Changing the Splash image on the opening screen66
+Changing the Splash image on the opening screen

-Low Memory Message at Startup67
+Low Memory Message at Startup

+Troubleshooting and Error Messages

+"Drive full"

+"SD card full"

+"SD card write-protected"

+"WARNING: There are no external backup drives present.
+Plug in a dri

+as possible" 66

+"The system cannot find the path specified."
+67

-Chapter 8 - Appendix: Bluetooth Setup
+Chapter 8 - Appendix: Bluetooth Setup 69

-Add New Connection Wizard - Microsoft Bluetooth stack.
-68
+Add New Connection Wizard - Microsoft Bluetooth stack 69

 Setting up Total Eclipse to use the Passport

-Add New Connection Wizard -Toshiba Bluetooth stack73
+Add New Connection Wizard -Toshiba Bluetooth stack

-Testing a Real-time connection using Hyper Terminal or similar program78 Toshiba Stack - Computer is not requesting a PIN number during
+Testing a Real-time connection using Hyper Terminal or similar program.

+Toshiba Stack - Computer is not requesting a PIN number during Blueto

-Bluetooth setup
+Index 83